1928 Facts, Fun Trivia and History

 Gene Austin, The Carter Family, Frank Crumit, Cliff Edwards, Vernon Dalhart, Duke Ellington, Seger Ellis and His Orchestra, Marion Harris, Al Jolson, Isham Jones and His Orchestra, Helen Kane, Roger Wolfe Kahn and His Orchestra, Ted Lewis & His Band, Guy Lombardo and His Royal Canadians, Vincent Lopez and His Orchestra, Nick Lucas, George Olson, and His Orchestra, Helen Morgan, Jimmy Rodgers, Nat Shilkret & The Victor Orchestra, Fred Waring’s Pennsylvanians, Ted Weems, and His Orchestra, Paul Whiteman & His Orchestra

-The Lights Of New York was the first movie to be filmed entirely with sound.
+The Lights Of New York was the first movie filmed entirely with sound.

 The Okeechobee Hurricane of 1928 is the second deadliest hurricane in U.S. History.
 At least 2,500 people drowned.